B2.7 Multiply and divide integers, using appropriate strategies, in various contexts.

 They have to find the mathematical expressions and the solution to each problem.

 The solution must include a detailed explanation (may be in the form of an expression or equation).
-Take pictures of 2 or 3 approaches.
+Take pictures of two or three approaches.

 Ask team members to explain them to the class.